Tropical Depression Josie: Meteorological history

 On 06:00 UTC of July 20, the Joint Typhoon Warning Center (JTWC) began tracking a tropical disturbance that had developed about 402 km (250 mi) south-south east of Hong Kong.
 Operationally, the Japan Meteorological Agency (JMA) classified the system as a weak tropical depression around that same time, however, post-analysis showed that the system strengthened into a weak tropical depression six hours later.
 Later that day, the JTWC issued a Tropical Cyclone Formation Alert after the system gradually organised.
 Animated enhanced infrared satellite imagery showed that the system had flaring convection wrapping into its Low-level circulation center.
 The storm's location over favourable environments with low wind shear and warm sea-surface temperatures prompted the JTWC to upgrade the system to a tropical depression and initiate advisories, receiving the designation of 13W.
 On 00:00 UTC of July 21, the JMA began issuing advisories on the tropical depression, meaning that the system is expected to strengthen to a tropical storm within the next 24 hours.
 Three hours later, the PAGASA began issuing advisories on the tropical depression, giving the local name Josie.

-Around the time the PAGASA started tracking the storm, Josie was located in an area of low vertical wind shear of 5-10 knots.
+Around the time the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) started tracking the storm, Josie was located in an area of low vertical wind shear of 5-10 knots.
 This helped organise the storm more as a "compact system" with deep convection, despite remaining at tropical depression intensity.
 However, in a post-analysis report after the season, the JTWC classified Josie as a tropical storm with 1-minute sustained winds of 65 km/h (40 mph).
 The JMA only remained the system as a tropical depression with a minimum barometric pressure of 996 hPa (29.41 inHg).
 As Josie neared the northern tip of Luzon, vertical wind shear gradually increased, maintaining the storm's intensity.
 By 09:00 UTC of July 22, Josie curved northward, and animated satellite imagery showed the storm's structure began to deteriorate.
 The storm's center became really disorganised.
 Twelve hours later, the JMA issued its final advisory on Josie, meaning that the JMA no longer expects the system to intensify into a named tropical storm.
 By the next day, the storm's center became exposed with its last remaining convection being sheared.
 Hence, the JMA fully stopped tracking the system on 12:00 UTC of July 23.
 The JTWC issued their final advisory on the system three hours later.